Postman provides a multi-window and multi-tab interface for you to work on APIs.

 |Open Shortcut Help||⌘ /||Ctrl + /|

-We’ve configured the available horizontal and vertical space more effectively to optimize the data that can be displayed up front.
+We’ve configured the available horizontal and vertical space more effectively to optimize the data you can display up front.

-Relevant features will display for a specific row on hover.
-This reduces clutter in the interface and helps the user focus on the most relevant data.
+On hover, relevant features display for a specific row to reduce clutter in the interface and help you focus on the most relevant data.

 |Data editor||macOS||Windows / Linux shortcuts|